sapepras/ui-atomic-components/README.md

 ###### Notes

-* Futher Reading L Atomic Design by Brad Frost : http://atomicdesign.bradfrost.com/table-of-contents/
+* Futher Reading Atomic Design by Brad Frost : http://atomicdesign.bradfrost.com/table-of-contents/

 * All of our atoms will be moved to npm `org` repository of Academy `npm`

+* Guidelines for component developement - WIP

+* semver - TBD

+* host site created by style-guidist - TBD